Expertise

 Following graduate school, I was fortunate enough to enter a career as a university professor, researching and teaching in universities in the UK and Australia.
 With an amazing team of students, postdocs, and collaborators we studied a wide range of topics in ecology, evolution, and behavior including the evolution of island species, biodiversity hotspots, coloration, and the genetic benefits of mate choice.
 A lot of our work involved large multispecies analyses, but we also did in-depth studies of particular species such as the white-eyes of the South West Pacific islands, House Sparrows on Lundy Island, Ruff on Gotland Island, Eurasian Blue Tits at Silwood Park, and invasive Rose-ringed Parakeets in the parks of South West London.

 After 20 years as a university academic I decided I wanted to promote scientific understanding amongst much broader public audiences, so I moved to the Natural History Museum in London and then subsequently to the Smithsonian National Museum of Natural History in Washington, DC.
-Working in natural history museums gave me the chance to learn how to engage the public with topics such as human evolution and climate change, and to develop programs in rapidly developing fields such as large-scale biodiversity data, citizen science, and next-generation genomics.
+Working in natural history museums gave me the chance to learn how to engage the public with topics such as human evolution and climate change, and to develop programs in rapidly developing fields such as large-scale biodiversity data, participatory science, and next-generation genomics.
 Consequently, when I moved to the Lab in 2021, it felt like the convergence of these two strands of my life; a public-facing scientific institute dedicated to understanding and conserving birds embedded in one of the world’s great research universities.

 Education